-A detailed medical history is required to determine whether the patient should participate in the exercise sessions of a pulmonary rehabilitation program.
+A detailed medical history is required to determine whether the patient should participate in the exercise sessions of a PR program.
 Co-morbidities that may affect the patient’s ability to undertake exercise include cardiac, musculoskeletal and neurological conditions.
-A general medical assessment form is available to help assess patients referred for pulmonary rehabilitation.
+A general medical assessment form is available to help assess patients referred for PR.

 As a result of the general medical assessment, some of the following information may require further follow-up:

 - Current smoker.

 Body Mass Index (BMI) can provide valuable information regarding the patient’s nutritional status.
 Normal BMI values range from 20 to 25.